SeanASAnderson/SeanASAnderson.github.io/thequarterly.md

 main_nav: true
 ---

 I'm a big fan of popular science.
 I also enjoy (if seldom meet) the considerable challenge of trying to clearly explain scientific issues in interesting ways in writing.
-But in the second year of my PhD, I found that there were few outlets to which unknown junior researchers could submit this kind of work.
+A goal of mine is to contribute to the pop-psi genre throughout my career, but in the second year of my PhD, I found that there were few outlets to which unknown junior researchers could submit this kind of work.

 To help fill the void, in 2018 I created the [***EEB Quarterly***](https://theeebquarterly.github.io), a full-length magazine run by grad students for grad students in the [EEB department at the University of Toronto](https://eeb.utoronto.ca/).
 The magazine's mission is to celebrate the personalities and achievements of those in the EEB community and to provide a rejection-free space for students to practice writing about science in jargon-light prose for a general audience.